-Education in Medicine Journal (doi:10.5959/eimj.issn21801932) is an open-access online journal.
+Education in Medicine Journal (doi:10.5959/eimj.issn21801932) is an open-access peer-review online journal.
 The main purpose of the journal is to publish quality articles and to disseminate essential information related to medical and allied health education.
 The journal covers areas, but not limited to, such as student development, faculty development, student assessment, teaching and learning, problem based learning, curriculum design and development, leadership and ethics, management and organization in medical and allied health education, medical student health and stress, allied health education, values/attitude/characters building, intergrating emotional intelligence/ spirituality in medical & allied health education, student selection/administration, interprofessional education, and scholarly teaching and scholarship of teaching.

 From submission to publication, authors do not have to pay.
 Likewise, readers do not have to pay to read the published articles.
 ALL ARTICLES ARE FREELY AVAILABLE.